Shraddha191102/Streamoid_Backend_Assignment/README.md

 Hey!
 This is my backend project for the Streamoid take-home exercise.

 It's a simple API built with Flask that lets you upload a product catalog (as a CSV or Excel file).
 It checks the file for errors, saves all the good products to a database, and then lets you list or search for them.
+It's built for reliability, ensuring that only good data makes it into the catalog.

 ## What it does